dennisbirch/simple-analytics-reader/README.md

 If things are not working as expected, it's probably because the app isn't getting data back in the format expected.
 You may find the information logged in the Xcode Console can help you make the necessary adjustments.

 ### Functionality
 SimpleAnalytics Reader has two main views you can toggle between to review collected analytics data in different modes: _List_ and _Search_.
+And version 1.0.5 introduces a new System Version summary view.

 #### List view
 The List view lets you navigate through the data collected by selecting from lists of Applications, Platforms, "Items" and "Counters".
 (Items and Counters are specific types of data that the SimpleAnalytics packages supports collecting.)
 By clicking through all the way down to an individual Item or Counter listing, you can see details on which device IDs produced the collected data on which dates.